-against CYP1A2 was observed by Ko et al. (1997), which could be explained by the lower concentrations of omeprazole applied in their study (1-5 μM) (Ko et al., 1997).
-Also, (+)-N-3-benzylnirvanol (10 μM) inhibited all the evaluated CYP enzymes except CYP2C9 and CYP2D6 over 20% without (CYP1A2: 49%) or after a 3-hour preincubation (CYP1A2: 46%, CYP2B6: 43%, CYP2C8: 31%, CYP3A4: 47%).
+CYP1A2 was observed by Ko et al. (1997), which could be explained by the lower concentrations of omeprazole applied in their study (1-5 μM) (Ko et al., 1997).
+Also, (+)-N-3-benzylnirvanol (10 μM) inhibited all the evaluated CYP enzymes, except CYP2C9 and CYP2D6, over 20% without (CYP1A2: 49%) or after a 3 h pre-incubation (CYP1A2: 46%, CYP2B6: 43%, CYP2C8: 31%, CYP3A4: 47%).
 CYP3A4 inhibition by (+)-N-3-benzylnirvanol was in line with previously reported data by Suzuki et al. (2002).
-Inhibition against CYP1A2, CYP2B6, and CYP2C8 was not observed in that study, possibly because of the use of a (+)-N-3-benzylnirvanol concentration that was 10-fold lower (Suzuki et al., 2002).
+Inhibition against CYP1A2, CYP2B6, and CYP2C8 was not observed in that study, possibly due to the use of a (+)-N-3-benzylnirvanol concentration which was ten-fold lower (Suzuki et al., 2002).
 Based on the current comparison, we recommend (-)-N-3-benzylphenobarbital as a selective chemical inhibitor for CYP2C19 in suspended human hepatocytes over omeprazole and (+)-N-3-benzylnirvanol.

-Because the main advantage of using human hepatocytes is the presence of the whole complement of phase I and II drug-metabolizing enzymes, the impact of (-)-N-3-benzylphenobarbital (1 μ M) on AO, FMO3, NAT2, UGT1A1, UGT1A4, UGT2B15, and UGT2B7 was evaluated. (-)-N-3-benzylphenobarbital demonstrated less than 10% inhibition of these enzymes, supporting the use of (-)-N-3-benzylphenobarbital as a selective CYP2C19 inhibitor in suspended human hepatocytes.
+As the main advantage of using human hepatocytes is the presence of the whole complement of phase I and II drug-metabolizing enzymes, the impact of (-)-N-3-benzylphenobarbital (1 μM) on AO, FMO3, NAT2, UGT1A1, UGT1A4, UGT2B15, and UGT2B7 was evaluated. (-)-N-3-benzylphenobarbital demonstrated less than 10% inhibition of these enzymes, supporting the use of (-)-N-3-benzylphenobarbital as a selective CYP2C19 inhibitor in suspended human hepatocytes.
 In literature, no data are available about (-)-N-3-benzylphenobarbital's selectivity against non-CYP enzymes.
 However, these data are important to support the use of (-)-N-3-benzylphenobarbital as a CYP2C19 inhibitor in suspended human hepatocytes.

-A set of clinically applied CYP2C19 substrates was used to validate the use of (-)-N-3-benzylphenobarbital for the prediction of fm{CYP2C19}.
+A set of clinically applied CYP2C19 substrates was used to validate the use of (-)-N-3-benzylphenobarbital for the prediction of $fm{CYP2C19}$.
 Cl{int} values were calculated either by following parent depletion or by monitoring metabolite formation.
-Two tested CYP2C19 substrates, citalopram and moclobemide, were left out of the correlation since turnover was too low to follow parent depletion, and not all of the metabolites could be detected by HRMS.
-For omeprazole, a lower concentration (0.005 μ M) was incubated because omeprazole inhibits its metabolism by 20% at a concentration of 0.5 μ M, resulting in an underprediction of the fm{CYP2C19} (unpublished data).
+Two tested CYP2C19 substrates, citalopram and moclobemide, were left out of the correlation since turnover was too low to follow parent depletion and not all of the metabolites could be detected by HRMS.
+For omeprazole, a lower concentration (0.005 μ M) was incubated as omeprazole inhibits its metabolism by 20% at a concentration of 0.5 μ M, resulting in an underprediction of the $fm{CYP2C19}$ (data not shown).

-When the in-house batch of human hepatocytes (BSU) was applied to predict fm{CYP2C19}, it provided a trend toward fm{CYP2C19} underprediction.
-Because CYP3A4 is involved in the metabolism of almost all of the tested substrates, a potential hypothesis is that the BSU batch may have an impaired CYP3A4/CYP2C19 activity ratio.
-Another experiment was performed using a batch of human hepatocytes with lower CYP3A4 activity and similar activity for other major CYP enzymes as compared
+When the in-house batch of human hepatocytes (BSU) was applied to predict $fm{CYP2C19}$, it provided a trend towards $fm{CYP2C19}$ underprediction.
+As CYP3A4 is involved in the metabolism of almost all of the tested substrates, a potential hypothesis is that the BSU batch may have an impaired CYP3A4/CYP2C19 activity ratio.
+Another experiment was performed using a batch of human hepatocytes with lower CYP3A4 activity and similar activity for other major CYP enzymes as compared to the BSU batch (Supplemental Table 3).
+The results showed the impact of intrinsic CYP activities on fm determination.
+As expected, the use of the other hepatocyte batch resulted in an increase of the fm{CYP2C19} for most compounds.
+Studies indicating that the activities of several CYP enzymes, including CYP3A4, are increased after cryopreservation of human hepatocytes, could support the choice for hepatocyte lots with lower CYP3A4 activity (Smith et al., 2012).